primitivethisness/collatz-explorer/README.md

 The motivation for this project does not come from practical necessity; it's just intended as a fun little side project to improve my computing skills.
-So far, the functions in this project can compute this statistics for numbers between 1 and $10^8$, but I intend to improve this by using different libraries (so far, only numpy is involved).
+So far, the functions in this project can compute these statistics for numbers between 1 and $10^8$, but I intend to improve this by using other python modules (so far, only numpy is involved).

 Thank you for your interest and let me know if I can help you with anything!